What is a home inspection?

 Who is my inspector?

-Our inspector has over 26 years extensive background and experience in construction and inspection.
-As an Associate of ASHI, our inspector also keep his skills current with continuing education programs both through the company and on his own.
+Our inspectors have over 30+ years extensive background and experience in construction and inspection.
+As a Certified Virginia Inspector, our inspectors also keep their skills current with continuing education programs both through the company and on their own.

 How much notice do I need to give you?